JoepKockelkorn/joepkockelkorn.com/content/blog/combining-gitattributes-editorconfig-and-prettier.md

 !!! info Disclaimer

-For all settings the following is true: argue or tweak however you want, but it's better to have a standard than to have none.
+Discuss and/or tweak the settings however you want, but whatever you do, use and enforce **a single standard**.
+Not everyone has to agree with it, but everyone must comply.

 !!!

 # gitattributes

+Git is a version control system, not a formatting tool.
+However, it does have some formatting capabilities though limited.
+In the
-The scope of git regarding formatting is rather limited, but very powerful.
-In the [`.gitattributes`](https://git-scm.com/docs/gitattributes) file you can only configure line endings behavior.
+[`.gitattributes`](https://git-scm.com/docs/gitattributes) file you can configure line endings behavior.
 Here is the config I use:

 ```text
 * text=auto